The sun shines equally over all, except those who hide in caves, hearts caved in. And me… only a thin fibre of light upon my face.

 Night follows day, day follows night, but the surface of the moment remains intact, whole, glistening like quicksilver, a treacherous mirror for deluded eyes, oil in the sun, enemy of water.

 From water I came on my little boat, born of thirst, and to water I will return, in the end.
-All the fools sailed away except for one – one who demanded a viking funeral, a burning mast of his own, riches sinking to the bottom, and a skull to rest in the deep.
+All the fools sailed away except for one – one who demanded a funeral rite, corpse carried downstream, a burning mast of his own, riches sinking to the bottom, and a skull to rest in the deep.

 Spinning in circles on the quiet surface, for too long, far too long, I am tired, yet unyielding as the sun above me, and the father of my soul.